If you’re looking for things to do for the Fourth of July in Tuscaloosa, we invite you to enjoy the City’s annual Celebration on the River!

-The City of Tuscaloosa and the Tuscaloosa County Park and Recreation Authority will host a Fourth of July Celebration on the River on Sunday, July 4, from 6 to 9 p.m. at the Tuscaloosa Amphitheater.
+The City of Tuscaloosa is bringing back its annual Fourth of July Celebration on the River on Tuesday, July 4, from 6 to 9 p.m. at the Tuscaloosa Amphitheater.
 This free, family-friendly event is open to the public and will include live music, kids’ activities, fireworks, and more.

-The PARA kids’ zone, which will be located inside the Amphitheater, will open at 6 p.m. with games and activities for all ages.
-The Tuscaloosa Symphony Orchestra will perform around 7:45 p.m.
+The kids’ zone will be open from 6 – 7:45 p.m. with games and activities for all ages.
+DJ Tank will perform from 6 – 7:50 p.m., and The Tuscaloosa Symphony Orchestra will perform from 7:55 – 8:55 p.m., which will include a lineup of patriotic music, music from various armed forces, and much more.
 Fireworks will begin at 9 p.m. after brief remarks from Mayor Walt Maddox.

-Limited parking will be available in the grass lot by the Amphitheater.
-Attendees may also park in the free Downtown Intermodal Facility and take a shuttle or walk to the Amphitheater.
-Because of construction in the area, Tuscaloosa Police will be on-site directing traffic.
+Limited parking will be available near the Amphitheater so attendees are encouraged to enjoy the free parking at the Downtown Intermodal Facility and to take a shuttle or walk to the Amphitheater.

 The Amphitheater’s clear bag policy will be in effect for this event.
-To receive text alerts for weather and event information the day of the event, guests can text “TUSC4TH” to 888-777.
 To learn more, please visit Tuscaloosa.com/COTR.

 The best time of year is steadily approaching and it seems that the gift list is growing longer by the second.
 That’s where we come in to save the day.
 Over the next few weeks, we will be sharing some stellar local shops that will make this year’s Christmas shopping a breeze.
 Not only will this guide save you loads of time, but it’s also a way to show your love and support for the many phenomenal local businesses in Tuscaloosa!
 Want your favorite shop featured?
 Send us a direct message and let us know!